fvnts/atomaton/README.md

 # atomaton
 One dimensional linear automaton for 8bits.

 > The repository includes an evolution generator in C++ and a Jupyter Notebook to display the cellular automata results.

++info www.fvnts.ch